-Our monthly micro flash fiction writing competition has great prompts and prizes.
+Our monthly micro fiction writing competition has great prompts and prizes.

 On the first Monday of each month (apart from August and December when we have time off) we post the prompt and you get a week to write and submit a story based on it.
-Four days later we announce the longlist and on the third Monday of the month we publish a shortlist of 10 stories in a blog.
-Winners are decided by public vote.
-Voting remains open for one week and then two writers with the most votes get great prizes!
+Four days after submissions close we announce the longlist and on the third Monday of the month we publish a shortlist of 10 stories in a blog.

-The prompts will be posted here each month.
+The prompts are posted here each month.
 We’re hoping to see some different takes on the prompts so don’t always go for the first thing it brings to mind…

 Word count: 100 words exactly – the title is not included in the word count.
 We use MS Word to count for us and will give leeway of a word or two each way.
 Hyphenated words are counted as one but don’t use loads to increase the words available to you!

-Once the deadline for the competition closes we’ll confirm how many entries we received (via a screenshot of the Submittable entry form) and what the cash prize will be when we announce the longlist.
+We’ll confirm how many entries we received and what the cash prize will be when we announce the longlist.